2025 Major League Baseball postseason: (1) Toronto Blue Jays vs. (4) New York Yankees

-The Yankees and Blue Jays finished the 2025 season with identical regular-season records of 94–68, with Toronto winning the tiebreaker due to winning eight out of thirteen regular-season games between the two teams.
+The Yankees and Blue Jays finished the 2025 season with identical regular-season records of 94–68, with Toronto winning the tiebreaker due to winning eight out of 13 regular-season games between the two teams.
 The Blue Jays handily defeated the defending American League champion Yankees in four games to advance to the ALCS for the first time since 2016.

 The series started disastrously for the Yankees, as the Blue Jays' offense overwhelmed the Yankees’ pitching staff in back-to-back blowout wins in Games 1 and 2 to take a 2–0 series lead headed to the Bronx, with the most notable moment being Vladimir Guerrero Jr. hitting the first postseason grand slam for the Blue Jays in Game 2.
-The Yankees overcame a 6–1 Blue Jays lead by scoring eight unanswered runs to take Game 3, in part thanks to a three-run homer by Aaron Judge in the bottom of the fourth, and a solo homer in the bottom of the fifth from Jazz Chisholm Jr..
-However, that was all the Yankees could manage as the Blue Jays took Game 4 by three runs despite using eight different pitchers in the process.
+The Yankees overcame a 6–1 Blue Jays lead by scoring eight unanswered runs to take Game 3, in part thanks to a three-run homer by Aaron Judge in the bottom of the fourth and a solo homer in the bottom of the fifth from Jazz Chisholm Jr..
+However, that was all the Yankees could manage as the Blue Jays took Game 4 by three runs despite using eight different pitchers.
 This was the first postseason series win by the Blue Jays since 2016.